Spinal Cord Injury BC Scholarships

 Number Available: Varies

 BCPF provides bursaries of varying amounts each fall to individuals with a spinal cord injury to support them with their post-secondary education at universities and colleges in British Columbia.
-Funds for these bursaries are funded through the foundation as well as individual donors, such as the Scott Stanley Scholarship.
+Funds for these bursaries are provided through the foundation as well as individual donors, such as the Scott Stanley Scholarship.
 Mr. Stanley, a lawyer with Murphy Battista LLP, established this generous award a few years ago to assist individuals with SCI in pursuing their post-secondary educational goals.

 The BCPF also administers the following awards held in trust with other organizations:

 Held at the Vancouver Foundation, the James H.G.
 Roche Memorial Scholarship supports one to two individuals per year with funds toward tuition and textbooks.
-The scholarship fund was generously established by the partners, family and friends of James Roche, a former director and board chair of SCI BC, who sustained a spinal cord injury in a ski related accident.
+The scholarship fund was generously established by the partners, family, and friends of James Roche, a former director and board chair of SCI BC, who sustained a spinal cord injury in a ski-related accident.
 The value of individual bursaries may vary from year to year according to the availability of funds.

 The C.W.
-Deans Memorial Scholarship and the Joseph David Hall Memorial Scholarship are both held in trust by the University of British Columbia and available to students with a spinal cord injury attending UBC.
+Deans Memorial Scholarship and the Joseph David Hall Memorial Scholarship are both held in trust by the University of British Columbia and are available to students with a spinal cord injury attending UBC.
 The C.W.
 Deans award gives preference to students beginning or continuing studies in engineering.
 First preference for both awards will be given to candidates nominated by Spinal Cord Injury BC.

 Criteria